Manning renews effort to be released from Virginia jail

 Under federal law, a recalcitrant witness can only be jailed for civil contempt if there is a reasonable belief that incarceration will coerce the witness into testifying.
 If the jail time has no coercive effect and is purely punitive, the recalcitrant witness is supposed to be released.

 Manning has said she believes grand juries in general are an abuse of power and that she would rather starve to death than testify.
-Trenga, in sending Manning to jail, said there is no dishonor in testifying to grand juries, which are referenced specifically in the U.S. Constitution, and that he hoped time in jail would allow Manning to reflect on that.
+Judge Trenga, in sending Manning to jail, said there is no dishonor in testifying to grand juries, which are referenced specifically in the U.S. Constitution, and that he hoped time in jail would allow Manning to reflect on that.

 Manning, in response, penned a lengthy letter to the judge reiterating her rationale.
 She included a lengthy history on the use of grand juries around the world, and says that many Western countries have abandoned the system because it operates in secret and in a one-sided fashion to the benefit of prosecutors against those accused.